Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Introduction

 We implemented our technique as an open-source tool as part of the Apromore software ecosystem.
 Using this tool, we extensively evaluated the efficiency and accuracy of the technique via a battery of 50 real-life model-log pairs, against five baseline approaches for alignment computation.

-The rest of this paper is organized as followed.
+The rest of this paper is organized as follows.
 Section \ref{sec:related} discusses existing conformance checking and string compression techniques.
-Next, Section \ref{sec:preliminary} introduces preliminary definitions and notations related to Automata-based conformance checking, alignments and tandem repeats.
-Section \ref{sec:approach} then presents our technique while Section \ref{sec:evaluation} discusses the results of the empirical evaluation.
+Section \ref{sec:preliminary} introduces preliminary definitions and notations related to Automata-based conformance checking, alignments and tandem repeats.
+Section \ref{sec:approach} presents the new alignment technique based on tandem repeats.
+Throughout Sections~\ref{sec:preliminary} and~\ref{sec:approach} we also demonstrate each step of the proposed technique with a running example.
+Section \ref{sec:evaluation} discusses the results of the empirical evaluation.
 Finally, Section \ref{sec:conclusion} summarizes the contributions and discusses avenues for future work.